Banded yellow robin

-The banded yellow robin or olive-yellow robin (Gennaeodryas placens) is a species of bird in the Australasian robin family Petroicidae that is found in New Guinea.
-It is the only species in the genus Gennaeodryas.
+The banded yellow robin or olive-yellow robin (Eopsaltria placens) is a species of bird in the Australasian robin family Petroicidae that is found in New Guinea.
 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.

 It is threatened by habitat loss.
 It has a high mortality rate due to its inability to traverse across a matrix.

 Taxonomy

-The banded yellow robin was described by the Australian zoologist, Edward Pierson Ramsay, in 1879, from a specimen collected in southeastern New Guinea.
-He coined the binomial name Eopsaltria placens.
+The banded yellow robin was described in 1879 as Eopsaltria placens by the Australian zoologist, Edward Pierson Ramsay from a specimen collected in southeastern New Guinea.
+The specific epithet is Latin meaning "charming" or "pleasing".
 The species was subsequently placed in the genus Poecilodryas.
-It was moved to the resurrected genus Gennaeodryas, based on the results of a molecular phylogenetic study published in 2011.
-The genus Gennaeodryas had been introduced by the Australian ornithologist, Gregory Mathews, in 1920.
-The genus name combines the Ancient Greek gennaios 'noble' or 'high-born' with dryad 'tree-nymph'.
-The specific epithet placens is the Latin word for 'charming' or 'pleasing'.
+Based on a 2011 molecular genetic study by Les Christidis and coworkers, it was moved into the resurrected genus Gennaeodryas, and is now placed in a more broadly defined Eopsaltria.
+The species is monotypic: no subspecies are recognised.